Part of the SEO audit

 What this check does

 An orphan page is a live, indexed page that no other page on your site links to.
-It exists in isolation: the only way to reach it is through the sitemap, a direct URL, or an external link.
-SiteCurl identifies these pages automatically during the crawl.
+It exists alone: the only way to reach it is through the sitemap, a direct URL, or an outside link.
+SiteCurl finds these pages on its own during the crawl.

-The report lists each orphan page along with its sitemap status, so you can quickly decide whether to link it into the site structure or remove it entirely.
+The report lists each orphan page with its sitemap status, so you can quickly decide whether to link it into the site or remove it fully.

 How this shows up in the real world

-Orphan pages accumulate naturally over the life of a website.
-A campaign page launches, earns some traffic, and then the campaign ends.
-The page stays live, stays in the sitemap, but the link from the homepage or blog post that originally promoted it gets removed.
+Orphan pages pile up over the life of a site.
+A campaign page launches, gets some traffic, then the campaign ends.
+The page stays live and in the sitemap, but the link from the home page or blog post that pointed to it gets removed.
 Now the page is an orphan.

-Content management systems contribute to the problem.
-When a blog post is published, many CMS platforms add it to the sitemap automatically but do not add it to a hub page or category index.
-The author assumes it is discoverable because it appeared in the CMS list, but no public page actually links to it.
+CMS platforms add to the problem.
+When a blog post is posted, many CMS tools add it to the sitemap on their own but do not add it to a hub page or category list.
+The author thinks it is findable because it showed up in the CMS list, but no public page links to it.

-Orphan pages receive less internal link equity than connected pages.
-Since no other page passes authority to them, they start at a disadvantage for ranking.
-They are also less likely to be re-crawled, because crawlers discover pages by following links.
-A page with no inbound internal links may only be re-crawled when the search engine processes the sitemap, which happens less frequently than a full crawl.
+Orphan pages get less internal link weight than linked pages.
+Since no other page passes weight to them, they start at a loss for ranking.
+They are also less likely to be re-crawled.
+Crawlers find pages by following links.
+A page with no inbound internal links may only be re-crawled when Google reads the sitemap, which happens less often than a full crawl.

-On large sites, orphan pages can represent a significant portion of the index.
-An audit of a 2,000-page site might reveal 200 orphan pages, each consuming crawl budget without contributing to the site's internal linking structure.
-Cleaning up or reconnecting these pages improves the overall health of the site.
+On large sites, orphan pages can be a big share of the index.
+An audit of a 2,000-page site might reveal 200 orphan pages, each using crawl budget without adding to the site's link structure.
+Fixing or linking these pages lifts the whole site's health.

 Why it matters

-Orphan pages rely on the sitemap alone for discovery.
-That makes them easier to overlook in redesigns, harder for visitors to find, and less likely to receive internal authority from related pages.
+Orphan pages rely on the sitemap alone to be found.
+That makes them easy to miss in redesigns, hard for users to find, and less likely to get internal link weight from related pages.

-Search engines treat internal links as votes of relevance.
-A page that no other page links to sends a signal that the site itself does not consider it important.
-Even if the page has good content, the lack of internal links makes it harder to rank for competitive queries.
+Google treats internal links as votes of worth.
+A page that no other page links to sends a signal that the site itself does not see it as key.
+Even if the page has good content, the lack of internal links makes it harder to rank for tough queries.

-From a user perspective, orphan pages are invisible.
-A visitor browsing your site will never encounter them through navigation or in-content links.
-If the page serves a purpose, that purpose is not being fulfilled.
-If it does not serve a purpose, it is wasting space in your index and sitemap.
+From a user view, orphan pages are hidden.
+A user browsing your site will never find them through nav or in-content links.
+If the page has a purpose, that purpose is not being met.
+If it has no purpose, it is wasting space in your index and sitemap.

 Who this impacts most

-Marketing teams that run frequent campaigns are the most likely to create orphan pages.
-Each campaign may have its own landing page, and when the campaign ends, the link from the homepage or email is removed.
-The landing page stays live but becomes disconnected.
+Marketing teams that run many campaigns are the most likely to create orphan pages.
+Each campaign may have its own landing page, and when the campaign ends, the link from the home page or email is cut.
+The landing page stays live but loses its ties.

-Content publishers with large archives often have orphan pages in older sections.
-A blog post from two years ago may have been removed from the category page during a redesign but never redirected or deleted.
-It sits in the sitemap, earning occasional traffic from search, but with no internal support from the rest of the site.
+Content sites with large archives often have orphan pages in older sections.
+A blog post from two years ago may have been dropped from the category page during a redesign but never redirected or deleted.
+It sits in the sitemap, earning some search traffic, but with no internal support from the rest of the site.

-E-commerce sites with seasonal products are also affected.
-A holiday gift guide page may be linked prominently in November but orphaned by January.
-If it still ranks for relevant queries, the lack of internal links weakens its performance during the next season.
+Online stores with seasonal products are also hit.
+A holiday gift guide may be linked in November but orphaned by January.
+If it still ranks for queries, the lack of internal links weakens its results during the next season.

 How to fix it

-Step 1: Decide whether the page should stay live.
-Not every orphan page is worth saving.
-If the page is outdated, irrelevant, or duplicated by a newer page, redirect it to the most relevant alternative or remove it from the sitemap.
+Step 1: Decide if the page should stay live.
+Not each orphan page is worth saving.
+If the page is old, off-topic, or replaced by a newer page, redirect it to the closest match or pull it from the sitemap.

-Step 2: Link important pages from relevant parent pages.
-If the orphan page still serves a purpose, add a contextual link from the most relevant hub page, category page, or related article.
+Step 2: Link key pages from related parent pages.
+If the orphan page still has a role, add a contextual link from the most fitting hub page, category page, or related article.
 The link should make sense for readers, not just for crawlers.

 Step 3: Remove dead pages from the sitemap.
-If a page is no longer useful and you choose not to redirect it, remove it from the sitemap as well.
-A sitemap full of orphan pages sends mixed signals about which URLs you actually want indexed.
+If a page is no longer useful and you choose not to redirect it, remove it from the sitemap too.
+A sitemap full of orphan pages sends mixed signals about which URLs you want indexed.

 Step 4: Re-scan to confirm the fix.
-Run another SiteCurl scan to verify that the orphan count has dropped.
-Pages that now have at least one internal link will no longer appear in the orphan list.
+Run a new SiteCurl scan to check that the orphan count dropped.
+Pages that now have at least one internal link will no longer show in the orphan list.

 Common mistakes when fixing this

-Leaving campaign pages live forever.
+Leaving campaign pages live for good.
 Short-term pages often become orphans after the campaign ends.
-Set a calendar reminder to review campaign pages 30 days after launch and either link them permanently or redirect them.
+Set a reminder to review campaign pages 30 days after launch and either link them for good or redirect them.

-Publishing content without adding it to a hub page.
+Posting content without adding it to a hub page.
 The sitemap alone is not enough.
-Every new piece of content should be linked from at least one other page on your site.
+Each new piece of content should be linked from at least one other page on your site.

-Assuming footer links solve orphan issues.
-Footer links are better than nothing, but contextual links from related content are more valuable for both users and search engines.
+Thinking footer links fix orphan issues.
+Footer links are better than nothing, but in-context links from related content are more useful for both users and Google.
 A footer link does not explain why the page is relevant.

 Ignoring orphan pages because they still get some traffic.
-An orphan page with search traffic is performing despite its isolation, not because of it.
-Adding internal links would likely improve its ranking and traffic further.
+An orphan page with search traffic is doing well despite being alone, not because of it.
+Adding internal links would likely lift its ranking and traffic more.

 How to verify the fix